Naomi Watts: Early life and education

 Naomi Ellen Watts was born on 28 September 1968, in Shoreham, Kent, England.
-She is the daughter of Myfanwy (Miv) Edwards (née Roberts), an antiques dealer and costume and set designer, and Peter Watts (1946–1976), a road manager and sound engineer who worked with Pink Floyd.
+She is the daughter of Myfanwy (Miv) Edwards (née Roberts), an antiques dealer and costume and set designer, and Peter Watts (1946–1976), a road manager and audio engineer who worked with Pink Floyd.
 Watts's maternal grandfather was Welsh.
 Watts's parents divorced when she was four years old.
-After the divorce, Watts and her elder brother, Ben Watts, moved several times across South East England with their mother.
-Peter Watts left Pink Floyd in 1974 and remarried in 1976.
-In August 1976, he was found dead in a flat in Notting Hill, of an apparent heroin overdose.

-Following his death, Watts's mother moved the family to Llanfawr Farm in Llangefni and Llanfairpwllgwyngyll, towns on the island of Anglesey in North Wales, where they lived with Watts's maternal grandparents, Nikki and Hugh Roberts, for three years.
-During this time, Watts attended a Welsh medium school, Ysgol Gyfun Llangefni.
+After the divorce, their mother moved several times with Watts and her older brother Ben within South East England.
+Their father Peter Watts left Pink Floyd in 1974 and remarried in 1976.
+In August 1976, when Watts was nearly eight years old, he was found dead in a flat in Notting Hill, London, of an apparent heroin overdose.
+Following his death, Watts's mother moved the family to Llanfawr Farm in Llangefni and Llanfairpwllgwyngyll, towns on the island of Anglesey in North Wales, to live with her parents, Nikki and Hugh Roberts.
+During this period of three years, Watts attended a Welsh medium school, Ysgol Gyfun Llangefni.

 She later said of her time in Wales: "We took Welsh lessons in a school in the middle of nowhere while everyone else was taking English.
 Wherever we moved, I would adapt and pick up the regional accent.
 It's obviously significant now, me being an actress.
 Anyway, there was quite a lot of sadness in my childhood, but no lack of love."
-In 1978, her mother remarried (though she later divorced) and Watts and her brother then moved to Suffolk, where she attended Thomas Mills High School.
-Watts has stated that she wanted to become an actress after seeing her mother performing on stage and from the time she watched the 1980 film Fame.

-In 1982, when Watts was fourteen, she moved to Sydney in Australia with her mother, brother and stepfather.
-Myfanwy established a career in the burgeoning film business, working as a stylist for television commercials, then turning to costume design, ultimately working for the soap opera Return to Eden.
-After emigrating, Watts was enrolled in acting lessons by her mother; she auditioned for numerous television advertisements, where she met and befriended actress Nicole Kidman.
-Watts obtained her first role in the 1986 drama film, For Love Alone, based on the novel of the same name by Christina Stead, and produced by Margaret Fink.
+In 1978, her mother remarried and moved with her children to Suffolk.
+(She and her second husband later divorced.)
+There Watts attended Thomas Mills High School.
+Watts has said that she wanted to become an actress after seeing her mother performing on stage and from the time she watched the 1980 film Fame.
+In 1982, when Watts was 14, the family moved to Sydney, Australia.
+Her mother Myfanwy established a career in the burgeoning film business, first working as a stylist for television commercials.
+She turned to costume design, and worked for the soap opera Return to Eden.
+Watts briefly cameoed as a model in two episodes.
+Watts was enrolled by her mother in acting lessons in Sydney.
+She auditioned for numerous television advertisements, where she met and befriended the young actress Nicole Kidman.
 In Australia, Watts attended Mosman High School and North Sydney Girls High School.
-She failed to graduate from school, afterwards working as a papergirl, a negative cutter and managing a Delicacies store in Sydney's affluent North Shore.
+She did not graduate from school.
+After leaving school she worked as a papergirl, a negative cutter, and managed a Delicacies store in Sydney's affluent North Shore.